Kpavan3009/Kpavan3009/README.md

-- 🔭 Aspiring to become
+- 🔭 Aspiring to become a Software Engineer/Developer
 - 🌱 I’m currently learning more about Web Development (MERN Stack)
 - 📫 How to reach me: [Linkedin - @PavanSeshaSai](https://www.linkedin.com/in/pavan-sesha-sai-kasukurti-bb36691a0/)
 - 😄 Pronouns: He/His